A. K. Jayasankaran Nambiar: Early life and education

-Nambiar was born to Justice K. A. Nair, former judge of the Kerala High Court and Chandralekha Nayar.
+Nambiar was born to Justice K. A. Nayar, former judge of the Kerala High Court and Chandralekha Nambiar.
 He completed his schooling from Lawrence School, Lovedale, graduated in chemistry from the Sacred Heart College, Thevara and obtained LL.B from Government Law College, Ernakulam with First Rank for which he was awarded the N. Govinda Menon Memorial Gold Medal.
 Nambiar has completed Masters of Arts in law from the University of Oxford in the United Kingdom.

 Career

 Nambiar enrolled as an advocate in 1990 and started practising in Ernakulam district with M/s.
 Menon & Pai Advocates.
-He specialised in constitutional law and taxationboth direct and indirect.
+He specialised in constitutional law and in direct and indirect taxation.
 In July 2011, he was designated a senior advocate in the Kerala High Court and on 23 January 2014 he was elevated as an additional judge of High Court of Kerala and became permanent judge of High Court of Kerala on 10 March 2016.